MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/Microsoft.PowerShell.SecretStore/Reset-SecretStore.md

 ## DESCRIPTION

-This cmdlet completely resets the SecretStore by deleting all secret data it may contain, and resetting configuration options to their default values.
-It is intended to be used only if a required password is lost, or data files become corrupted so that SecretStore no longer functions and secret data cannot be accessed.
+This cmdlet completely resets the **SecretStore** by deleting all secret data it may contain, and resetting configuration options to their default values.
+It is intended to be used only if a required password is lost, or data files become corrupted so that **SecretStore** no longer functions and secret data cannot be accessed.

-Default configuration options can be overridden by specifying individual command configuration option parameters.
+The default configuration options can be overridden by specifying individual command configuration option parameters.

 ## EXAMPLES